Don Thorsen

-Don Thorsen (born 1955 in Turlock, California) is an American scholar and writer.
-Thorsen has served at Azusa Pacific Seminary since 1988.
-In addition to being widely published, Thorsen travels internationally, presenting on various theological topics.
+Don Thorsen (born 1955 in Turlock, California) is an American theologian, author, and professor of theology whose work focuses on systematic theology, Wesleyan and ecumenical thought, and Christian ethics.
+His scholarship integrates historical theology, ecumenical engagement, and contemporary theological reflection, and he is widely recognized for his contributions to Wesleyan theological education.

+After a long academic career that spans more than four decades, Thorsen currently teaches in the seminary at Azusa Pacific University.
+He previously taught as a Visiting Professor of Theology at Asbury Theological Seminary from 1985 to 1987.

 He has been a contributing editor to Christianity Today, Light and Life, and Christian Scholar's Review.
 Thorsen teaches master's and doctoral classes and holds membership in such societies as the American Academy of Religion, Wesleyan Theological Society, and Oxford Institute.